le-krogoth/hrafn/README.md

 - tls_scan: 0 or 1 if the domain should be run through sslyze
 - nmap_scan: 0 or 1 if the domain should be run through nmap

+If you want to scan multiple hosts, just add one host / IP per line.

 ### Ciphers ###
 Configure ciphers.csv to your liking.
 This file contains all the ciphers which your policy allows.
 See report section for details.

 ## Run ##

 * Run the scan process like this.
-If no parameter is given, the scan takes the configuration from the config file.

 ```
 hrafn scan